ayush-sharma11/tapcounter/README.md

-# A simple Tap Counter built using React (Vite) and Bootstrap.
+# A simple Tap Counter built using React and Bootstrap.

 ### Click on the 'TAP' button to increase the counter and on 'RESET' button to reset the counter.